-If this sounds familiar, or if you’ve ever considered international expansion, check out our tips for international market success.
+If this sounds familiar, or if you’ve ever considered international expansion, check out our top tips for international market success.

 1. Take Advantage of Available Funding

 Securing enough capital for overseas expansion is a struggle for many organizations.
 When taking a business overseas, most companies don’t realize that there is available funding depending on the country and industry.
 Many local and international governments want to boost their economies, so they incentivize companies looking to expand into their region.

 One of the biggest oversights companies make is not taking advantage of these funding opportunities and leaving money on the table.
 By tapping into government and private sources of financing, companies can receive available resources that can be a valuable asset when growing overseas.

 2. Develop a Solid Global Strategy

 Many companies fail to fully strategize for global expansion.
 One of the most important tasks is to create a plan for your product or service: Conduct research to determine the likelihood of success for your product or service in a new market.

 Consider investing in market research to help get a better idea of the business environment.
 While most local products and services are embraced overseas, there are a handful of products and services that may not translate well into different cultures.